The Chirping of birds and whistling of nests

 Think you and your partner have done it all?
 From skywriting cheesy messages to slightly OTT social media PDA?
 Well, head to Bali.

 The picturesque island opens up a whole new world of cutesy things you and your partner can engage in – all while being in the midst of an absolutely stunning culture, with delectable cuisines, lively music and dance performances and a view that couldn’t give you an eyesore in a million years!
-Even a Bali itinerary 2 weeks wouldn’t justify all that is there to see.
+Even a 2 weeks Bali itinerary would not do justice to all that is there to see.

 In a destination like Bali, anyone can spend about a month and still feel like there’s something still left to be explored.